utshomax/postman-docs/src/pages/docs/sending-requests/grpc/understanding-grpc-types.md

 ---
-title: "Read and write data using Postman JSON interface"
+title: "Read and write data using the Postman JSON interface"
 updated: 2023-04-18
 contextual_links:
   - type: section